 F1 23 Miami setup

 The Miami International Autodrome made its F1 debut in 2022 and has given us some relatively interesting races.
-Dominated by two long straights that are connected by some fast sweepers and a slow, tight, and twisty section of track.
+Dominated by two long straights, connected by some fast sweepers and a slow, tight, and twisty section, the track challenges the setup of the car.

 Aerodynamics

-We've gone with 31-25.
-This will help you get the nose in to those slow fiddly corners but also keep you pretty streamlined down the straights.
+This will help you get the nose into the slow corners whilst keeping you streamlined down the straights.

 Transmission

-This part of the setup dictates how the rear wheels rotate in relation to on another both when you are on the power and when you are off it.
+This part of the setup dictates how the rear wheels rotate in relation to one another.
+We've gone with 57% on-throttle and 52% off-throttle differentials.

 Suspension geometry